 3. La Molina

-Speaking of skiing, with 63 slopes to choose from, I certainly didn’t have time to try them all, and experienced skiiers will find plenty of variety on the slopes.
-Plus, La Molina is linked to the next-door Masella ski resort, and if you purchase an ALP 2500 pass, you get access to both slopes – doubling the amount of piste available!
+Speaking of skiing, with 63 slopes to choose from, I clearly didn’t have time to try them all, and experienced skiers will find plenty of variety on the slopes.
+Plus, La Molina is linked to the next-door Masella ski resort, and if you purchase an ALP 2500 pass, you get access to both, doubling the amount of piste available to ski.

-La Molina is also the best place to come if you have reduced mobility – they have a fully adapted sports centre with a wide range of equipment, plus instruction for those looking to learn how to ski.
+La Molina is also the best place to come if you have reduced mobility.
+They have a fully adapted sports centre with a wide range of equipment, plus instruction for those looking to learn how to ski.
 We saw this in action, and were very impressed by the facilities available.

 Where to Stay in La Molina